CS514-F17/DocumentSearch/README.md

 ### Functionality Deadline: Tuesday, September 5, 2017 - 5pm
 ### Final Deadline: Sunday, September 24, 2017 - 5pm

-*This lab description is incomplete and subject to change.*

 The goal of this lab is to implement two techniques used in data mining: cosine similarity and term frequency-inverse document frequency (TF-IDF).
 You will use the following programming concepts:

 - File Input